vanesascode/vanesascode/README.md

 #### 📄  I always keep clear and well-formated `documentation and commits` descriptions for my proyects, so that anyone joining the project can quickly understand everything in it.
 Now I am using [Conventional Commits](https://www.conventionalcommits.org)
 #### 🧪  `Testing` allows me to deliver high-quality software that not only meets functional requirements but also provides a seamless and satisfying user experience.
 I use Jest (unit testing) and Playwright (E2E)

 ***

-- You can learn more about me in [LINKEDIN](https://www.linkedin.com/in/vanesajuarezparis/)
-- You can also visit my [PORTFOLIO](https://vanesascode.com/)
-- You can contact me: vanesascode@gmail.com

-***